The County Federal Educational Scholarship Program is back!

 Each year, County Federal awards educational scholarships to graduating high school seniors and post-secondary students enrolled in an accredited university or community/technical college full- and part-time.
 Awards range from $500 to $1,500.

-Starting February 1st 2019, County Federal will accept applications for educational scholarships.
+Starting February 1st 2019, County Federal accepted applications for educational scholarships.
 These scholarships will be awarded to graduating high school seniors and post-secondary students enrolled in an accredited university or community/technical college, full or part-time.
 Awards range from $500 for community/technical colleges to $1,500 for four-year colleges.
-Scholarship application deadline is Friday April 5th 2019.
+Scholarship application deadline was Friday April 5th 2019.

 Scholarship recipients will be announced by May 31st 2019.
 Scholarships are distributed in August prior to the fall semester.